After taking a tumble, you immediately feel pain shooting from your ankle and realize it’s difficult to bear weight on it.

 - Wrap above and below the joint.

-- Wrap in a figure-eight pattern, overlapping 50 percent.
+- Wrap in a figure-eight pattern, overlapping the bandage.

 You may even consider using crutches the first few days to minimize pain and prevent further injury.
 Ice and elevate your ankle the first two to three days after your sprain for 20 minutes a few times a day to decrease swelling.
 Avoid putting any more weight than is necessary on your injured ankle and get plenty of rest.